 That adds a whole new element of flavour and also a crunchy bite which really compliments the creamy lemon topping!

-OK, nearly enough tantalising, but just before the recipe if you enjoy it then you might want to check out my other popular cheesecake recipes:-
+OK, nearly enough tantalising!
+But just before the details on how to make this recipe for lemon cheesecake, if you enjoy it then you might want to check out my other popular cheesecake recipes:-

 Peanut Butter Chocolate Chip Cheesecake – A mouthwatering chocolate biscuit base topped with delicious chocolate chips and peanut butter then finished with a velvety chocolate ganache!